 One-language option in French, German, Russian or Spanish

-Language and cultural studies
+Language and literary studies

 The department also offers a minor, a certificate in language studies (Chinese/French/German/Korean/Russian/Spanish), and a certificate in Intercultural Communication.
 Additionally, the program in modern languages combines exceptionally well with major programs in many other departments, where knowledge of another language and culture is often a valuable asset.

 The courses listed as MLL, taught in English, provide offerings of general interest to both the major and non-major.
 These courses present a wide international and intercultural perspective on aspects of language, linguistics, world literature, culture and film.

 MLLI graduates have successfully pursued careers in law, medicine, education, social work, government and international business, human rights organizations and non-governmental organizations (NGOs).
 Within the accelerated B.A./M.A. program offered by the department, qualified students completing an undergraduate major in Modern Languages, Linguistics and Intercultural Communication may, during their junior or senior year, apply for admission to the Master of Arts (M.A.) in Intercultural Communication.
 If accepted, they can apply nine credits of approved B.A. course work to their M.A. degree.
 Such students may be able to complete both degrees in five years.
 Those interested should contact the director of the INCC graduate program.
 A description of the M.A. in Intercultural Communication may be found in the Graduate Catalog.
 Courses frequently taken by undergraduates in the accelerated B.A./M.A. program include:

 French track: FREN 610 Studies in French Language and Linguistics; FREN 630 Studies in French Literature; FREN 640: Studies in French-Speaking Culture and Society